AlessandroLiscio/KE_Soil_Heritage/README.md

 ```
 chmod +x ./prep_data.sh && ./prep_data.sh
 ```
-Congrats, now you have your data set up and you are ready to go!
+Congrats, now you have your data set up and ready to be used!

 ### Create Ontologies Files
-All you need to do is to navigate to the project *src* folder and run the *main.py* script.
+All you need to do is navigate to the project *src* folder and run the *main.py* script.
 Once it has finished all the computation, the ontologies files will be stored in the *src/ontologies* folder.